-Our materiality assessment exercise currently involves employee representatives from different departments who act as proxies of the key external stakeholder groups they interact the most with.
-With their input, we are then able to effectively identify, rank and prioritise material ESG factors based on the significance of the impact they have on Datapulse and the influence they hold over stakeholders' assessments and decisions.
+At present, our materiality assessment exercise involves employee representatives from various departments who act as proxies of the key external stakeholder groups they interact with the most.
+Through their valuable feedback, we are better equipped to effectively identify, assess, and rank material ESG factors based on the significance of the impact they have on Datapulse and the influence they hold over stakeholders' assessments and decisions.

-To ensure the continued relevance and significance of the material ESG factors to the Group's business and our stakeholders, we conduct a yearly strategic review of our material topics, where we seek to incorporate stakeholders' feedback, emerging sustainability trends, and changes to our business operations and industry landscape into our reporting.
+To ensure that the material ESG factors remain pertinent and vital to both the Group's operations and our stakeholders, we undertake an annual review of these topics.
+During this review, we strive to incorporate stakeholders' feedback, emerging sustainability trends, and changes to our business operations and industry landscape into our reporting.